nthnn/rheolaeth/README.md

 # Rheolaeth

-Rheolaeth is a remote tool for controlling non-Windows systems' shell via HTTP connection using ESP32.
+Rheolaeth is a remote tool for controlling shell via HTTP connection using another device in network.